-Very recently, there have been some adaptations of MAML to semantic parsing tasks \cite{huang-etal-2018-natural,guo-etal-2019-coupling, sun2019neural}.
-These approaches simulate {\it few-shot} learning scenarios by constructing a pseudo-task for each example, where pseudo training examples are those that are relevant to the example and are retrieved from original training examples.
-The notion of relevance is then encoded by MAML, and can be intuitively understood as: train a parser such that it can be easily fine-tuned for an example on its relevant examples at test time. \citet{lee2019oneshot} use matching networks~\cite{vinyals2016matching} to enable {\it one-shot} text-to-SQL parsing where tasks for meta-learning are defined by SQL templates, i.e., a parser is expected to generalize to a new SQL template with one example.
-In contrast, the tasks we construct for meta-learning aim to encourage {\it generalization} across domains, instead of {\it adaptation} to a new (pseudo-)task with one or few examples.
-A clear difference lies in how meta-train and meta-test sets are constructed.
+Very recently, there have been some applications of MAML to semantic parsing tasks \cite{huang-etal-2018-natural,guo-etal-2019-coupling, sun2019neural}.
+These approaches simulate {\it few-shot} learning scenarios in training by constructing a pseudo-task for each example.
+Given an example, similar examples are retrieved from the original training set.
+MAML then encourages strong performance on the retrieved examples after an update on the original example, simulating test-time fine-tuning. \citet{lee2019oneshot} use matching networks~\cite{vinyals2016matching} to enable {\it one-shot} text-to-SQL parsing where tasks for meta-learning are defined by SQL templates, i.e., a parser is expected to generalize to a new SQL template with one example.
+In contrast, the tasks we construct for meta-learning aim to encourage {\it generalization} across domains, instead of {\it adaptation} to a new task with one (or few) examples.
+One clear difference lies in how meta-train and meta-test sets are constructed.
 In previous work (e.g., \citealt{huang-etal-2018-natural}), these come from the \emph{same} domain whereas we simulate domain \emph{shift} and sample different sets of domains for meta-train and meta-test.

-\paragraph{Domain Generalization} Although the notion of domain generalization has been less explored in semantic parsing, it has been extensively studied in other areas like computer vision \cite{ghifary2015domain,zaheer2017deep,li2018domain}.
+\paragraph{Domain Generalization} Although the notion of domain generalization has been less explored in semantic parsing, it has been studied in other areas such as computer vision \cite{ghifary2015domain,zaheer2017deep,li2018domain}.
 Recent work \cite{li2018maml,metareg2018} employed optimization-based meta-learning to handle domain shift issues in domain generalization.
 We employ the meta-learning objective originally proposed in \citet{li2018maml}, where they adapt MAML to encourage generalization in unseen domains (of images).
 Based on this objective, we propose a cheap alternative that only requires first-order gradients, thus alleviating the overhead of computing second-order derivatives required by MAML.